 - Osteoporosis, a condition in which the vertebrae become thin, brittle and porous

-Contact Our Spine and Sports Injury Center in East Meadow and Get Back on Track
+Contact Our Spine and Sports Injury Clinic in East Meadow and Get Back on Track

-At Long Island Spine Rehabilitation Medicine, we are dedicated to diagnosing sports injuries correctly so that we can target your pain and mobility issues quickly and effectively.
+At Long Island Spine Rehabilitation Medicine, our sports injury clinic is dedicated to diagnosing sports injuries correctly so that we can target your pain and mobility issues quickly and effectively.
 Our professional, caring staff is ready to diagnose your problem with cutting-edge knowledge, skill, and equipment in order to provide you with pain relief and restored function as soon as possible.
 Make an appointment today to restart your athletic routine.